cobbzilla/hokeylization/README.md

 The `-M` / `--markdown` flag enables special handling for markdown files

-Hokeylizer handles things decently well, but with markdown files, you may oftentimes these problems:
+With markdown files, if you don't use the `-M` flag, you will probably find these problems:
 * Broken links.
 In the translation, a space character appears after a markdown link description ends (with `]`) but before its target link begins (with `(`).
 This causes the markdown to render incorrectly, and the link is broken when viewing the document.